RotherOSS/doc-otobo-installation/content/installation-docker.rst

 4. Set up SSL for the Nginx webproxy
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Nginx need for SSL encryption a certificate and a private key.
+Nginx needs for SSL encryption a certificate and a private key.

 .. note::
     For testing and development a self-signed certificate can be used.
 In the general case